Wildfire Preparedness and Evacuation Checklist [Free Tool]

 Use this checklist to prepare your business for a wildfire evacuation and keep your people safe.

 Wildfires used to be considered a concern for businesses only in drought-prone areas like California and the southwestern U.S., but that is no longer the case.
-With increasing drought conditions and rising temperatures globally, wildfires in France, Spain, and Portugal in just the first half of 2022 have broken 15-year averages and burned tens of thousands of acres.
+With increasing drought conditions and rising temperatures from climate change, wildfires are worsening all across the globe—and they are putting more people and businesses at risk.

-This article will break down how to go through your wildfire preparedness checklist so that your business and employees are ready to respond at the first sign of a spark.
+This article will break down how to go through your wildfire preparedness and wildfire evacuation checklist so that your business and employees are ready to respond at the first sign of a spark.
 You can also download this free checklist for easy-to-follow steps that will make the whole process run smoothly.

 Why Wildfire Preparedness Is Critical for Business

 Wildfires are fast-moving emergencies and can spring up out of nowhere.
 Unlike hurricanes and other natural disasters, there is not much predictability as to where a fire might go, and factors like wind and fuel availability can change the fire’s course in seconds.
 This means that once a fire has started, you may have very little time to react.
 That’s where wildfire preparedness comes in.

 While most fires affect uninhabited areas, the number of structures damaged and destroyed has increased drastically over the last 40 years.
 And more structures are at risk as the number of people living in WUI spaces increases.
 Between 2000 and 2018, between 86% and 97% of wildfire structure damage occurred in areas designated as WUI.